 Need a few gluten-free dairy-free protein powder recommendations?
 Check out the 5 Best Gluten-free Dairy-free Protein Powder picks plus a chocolate raspberry spinach protein powder smoothie recipe at the bottom of this post.

-Note: I am a proud Amazon and Vega affiliate and am happy to recommend their service and products to you.
+Note: I am a proud Amazon, Thrive Market, and Vega affiliate and am happy to recommend their service and products to you.
 Please know that as an affiliate, I may receive a small commission on the products you purchase after clicking through my links.
 For more info, please see my disclosure policy here.

 It’s no surprise that this is a question I get asked a lot “What are the best gluten-free dairy-free protein powders?”

-In this post, I’m going to share my 5 best protein powder picks with you – plus one of my favorite smoothie recipes to inspire you to hit the blender for a boost in fruits and veggies anytime you need a pick-me-up.
+In this post, I’m going to share my 5 best protein powder picks with you – all are both gluten-free and vegan protein sources – plus one of my favorite smoothie recipes to inspire you to hit the blender for a boost in fruits and veggies anytime you need a pick-me-up.

 5 Best Gluten-free Dairy-free Protein Powders